samkimmmm/python-api-challenge/README.md

-# python-api-challenge
+# Weather & Travel Analysis

 # Overview
-Using the [citipy Python library](https://pypi.python.org/pypi/citipy) and [OpenWeatherMap API](https://openweathermap.org/api), I analyzed the weather information to plan future vacations near the equator.
+This challenge utilized the [citipy Python library](https://pypi.python.org/pypi/citipy) and [OpenWeatherMap API](https://openweathermap.org/api) to analyze weather information, aiding in the planning of future vacations near the equator.

 # Technologies
 * Pandas